graphql-java/graphql-java-page/content/documentation/master/schema.md

 {{< / highlight >}}

-When the schema is declared via SDL, no special handling of recursive types is needed.
+When the schema is declared via SDL, no special handling of recursive types is needed as it is detected and done for you.

 ## Modularising the Schema SDL